Children Are the Victims of Adult Vices

 The sculpture was commissioned by then-Mayor Yuri Luzhkov and sponsored by the state-owned oil company Rosneft.
 It was unveiled in 2001 amid some controversy.
 Some Muscovites worried that the graphic imagery would frighten children.
 Chemiakin said that, "[The sculpture] ... was conceived and carried out by me as a symbol and a call to fight for the salvation of present and future generations."

-The monument consists of 15 sculptures.
-In the center of the composition are two blindfolded children.
-At their feet are two books: Russian Tales and Alexander Pushkin’s Fairy Tales, as well as a globe.
-The figures of children are surrounded by sculptures in the form of anthropomorphic monsters, personifying "adult" vices: